Latest Update: 07/09/2020

-In line with the latest government guidance issued on the 4th of July, we can confirm the Town Council services that are open or the current dates planned for re-opening.
-This is subject to change in line with any new guidance issued.
+In line with the latest government guidance, we can confirm the Town Council services that are open and the procedures that are in place, this is subject to change in line with any new guidance issued:

-> - Toilets – The Crescent Car Park, Summerleaze Beach and Crooklets Beach toilets have been open since the 25th May with social distancing guidance in place.
+- Toilets – The Crescent Car Park, Summerleaze Beach and Crooklets Beach toilets have been open since the 25th May with social distancing guidance in place.

 - Town Centre Support – After consultation with independent traders, businesses and the public, a pedestrian flow zone has been created within the town centre, marked by signposts at the entrance points and regular pavement markings.
 This creates a one-way flow on the town’s pavements to avoid any head-on meeting and allow for better social distancing.
 A map has been created to support visitors and shoppers, located in the town council notice boards and can be found here, we hope this supports our vibrant town centre for residents and visitors to enjoy.

 - Playgrounds – Bencoolen Play Area, Crooklets and Summerleaze beach Play Areas re-opened on 4th July please take time to read through the guidance located at each facility to ensure current guidelines are adhered to.